Duration: 4 years full time

 Group members are also active within the academic research community, making regular contributions at conferences and in the pages of the leading academic journals in their fields.

-The School of Management is associated with the pursuit of research excellence across three research centres and three research themes.
+The School of Business and Management is associated with the pursuit of research excellence across three research centres and three research themes.
 Whilst the majority of students pursue qualitative methods some students pursue mixed methods or quantitative methods.

 Research facilities and environment